-- 1. Launch your personal Alces Flight Compute cluster on AWS or a compatible OpenStack private cloud.
-To use the AWS platform, use the Personal HPC compute cluster launch option from the Alces Flight Marketplace product page Manual Launch tab to start a personal cluster in a new VPC.
+- Launch your personal Alces Flight Compute cluster on AWS or a compatible OpenStack private cloud.
+To use the AWS platform, use the provided CloudFormation (CFN) template to start a personal cluster in a new VPC.
 You will be asked various questions about how you want your cluster to look most options are explained, with sensible defaults shown. - 2.
 Login to your cluster via SSH using your chosen username, and the SSH key registered with your cloud provider.
 Your cloud service should report the access IP address to log into once your cluster is launched.
 If you enabled cluster auto-scaling, compute nodes are automatically added/removed based on the status of your job-scheduler queue.
 Use alces configure autoscaling disable to turn off scaling if you'll be running jobs manually. - 3.
 Start a graphical desktop session with the command alces session start gnome.
 Connect using a VNC client, with the one-time password shown when you started the session.
 Multiple users can connect to the same session for collaborative projects.
 Use the xrandr command to change the screen resolution in a running desktop session. - 4.
 Your user has full sudo access, and yum is configured to install Linux packages.
 Load the PDSH module with the command module load services/pdsh, then use the nodeattr -n nodes command to see your list of compute node hostnames, and pdsh -g nodes <command> to run commands across all nodes in your cluster.
 The Flight Compute Solo product is designed to support a single user, although multiple users can login using the same account.